AdrianKrebs/claude-web-scraper/README.md

 ## Features

 - 🤖 **AI-Powered Extraction**: Uses Claude's advanced web_fetch tool to intelligently scrape and parse websites
+- 🔍 **Smart Web Search**: Search the web and extract data from the most relevant results using Claude's web search capabilities
 - 📝 **Dual Output Modes**: Get content as clean Markdown or structured JSON
 - 🎯 **Custom Extraction**: Define exactly what data you want with natural language prompts
 - 🎨 **Beautiful UI**: Clean, modern interface with syntax highlighting